ballerina-platform/ballerina-library/docs/adding-a-new-ballerina-module.md

 >**Note:** The version key is case-sensitive and should be in the camel case format.

-Once the `module_list.json` file is updated, the [`Update Stdlib Dependency Graph`](https://github.com/ballerina-platform/ballerina-standard-library/actions/workflows/update_dependencies.yml) workflow will run automatically to update the Standard Library Dashboard.
+Once the `module_list.json` file is updated, the [`Update Stdlib Dependency Graph`](https://github.com/ballerina-platform/ballerina-standard-library/actions/workflows/update_dependencies.yml) workflow will run automatically to update the Ballerina library Dashboard.

-Once updated this file, the module is ready to be released with the Ballerina Standard Library.
+Once updated this file, the module is ready to be released with the Ballerina library.

 ### Add the module to Ballerina daily full build pipeline [Required]